 This amazing film made in 1929 is a silent masterpiece made by Dziga Vertov.
 Vertov believed that the camera should capture life as it is really lived, not as the maker of the film believed it should be.
 Nothing in this movie is staged and no narrative to be followed.
 Just a man with a movie camera.
 Vertov tried to make the first trans-cultural film by showing the deeply we are intertwined with machine, that we are part of a larger machine and that machines are extensions of ourselves.
 It depicts an age where the human anthill began to construct their large cities.
 Startlingly self-reflexive, this documentary can not but make you feel part of some bigger order and chaos, life and death, progress and decay.

-Watch Man With a Movie Camera on YouTube.
+Watch Man With a Movie Camera for FREE on Amazon Instant Video

 You were born on it.
 You are breathing in it.
 You are part of its intricate ecosystem.
 But you haven’t seen it like this ever before.
 Planet Earth is one of the most amazing documentaries ever made, it took 40 camera teams 5 years to capture this great selection of this planet teeming with life.
 It depicts ecosystems that are dramatically changing by human behaviour.
 It shows animals their struggles and cruelty in their fight to survive.
 Narrated by the soft soothing voice of David Attenborough, this documentary is both entertaining as it is educational and will leave an imprint behind to protect this magical place called earth.